IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 └────────────────────────────────┘

-The scheduler does not distinguish between agents and scripts — it runs the configured command and waits.
+The scheduler does not distinguish between pipelines and standalone scripts — it runs the configured command and waits.
 It never uses an LLM.
 It reads scheduler-state.json and scheduler-config.json, determines which component is due, invokes it, and waits for it to exit before updating state.
+On each tick it drains all triggered work, so follow-on components (e.g., delivery after reader) run immediately rather than waiting for the next tick.

 Why the split matters